darkenvy/picShrink/readme.md

 #PicSkimmer

-A tool to reduce image file size without degredation (but still lossy.)
+A tool to reduce image file size without severe degredation.
+For use primarily where screens are small & filesize matters.

 ---